Documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,download Adobe® Acrobat Reader.

 VA Loan

-For veterans, VA loans are an excellent option and are backed by the US Dept of Veteran Affairs.
+For veterans, VA loans are an excellent option and are backed by the US Dept. of Veteran Affairs.
 They’re available for currently active members of the U.S. military, along with veterans who have served and been honorably discharged, and family members of service personnel.

 If approved, veterans and their families can borrow up to 100% of their home’s value on a fixed rate, without the need for PMI like other no-down-payment loans require.
 Veterans can also continue to use VA loans over and over again if you choose to move on to a different property.